• Skip to primary navigation

 Ingredients

-The main ingredient to make pesarattu is moong dal (mung beans).
-You can use them either as whole, split with skin or split without skin forms
+• you can use either whole, split with skin or split without skin.

-My uses whole moong but I prefer to use split with skin variety because they don't need to be soaked for too long.
+• My mom uses whole moong but I prefer to use split with skin variety because they don't need to be soaked for too long.

 Ingredients for upma on a chopping board - sooji, cashews, chopped onions, ginger, green chilies and curry leaves